waryder/BBB-NMS-Save-File-Manipulator/README.md

 				and go restore yourself." :) I do use this application regularly myself at this point, but I make backups just in case!!

-## Installation Instructions
+## Installation Instructions - Zip file (for use with an existing Python installtion)

 All of the following assume a stable python environment.
 I purposely do not go into the details of setting this up because in honesty my app is intended for techie geeks and if you think python is a snake in the Amazon I'm not sure you are going to want to use this app. :)

 ### Step 1: Download the zip file
 1. Go to the [Releases page]([https://github.com/your_username/BBB-NMS-SFM/releases](https://github.com/waryder/BBB-NMS-Save-File-Manipulator/releases) of the project.
-2. Download the latest release as a zip file.
+2. Download the latest release zip file.
 3. Extract the zip file to a folder on your computer.
 4. Open a terminal in the folder where you extracted the files (the same folder where `setup.py` is located).
 5. Run the following command to install the application: